Battle of Ong Thanh: Background

-Despite the unfavorable developments in South Vietnam, PAVN General Trần Văn Trà believed North Vietnam could still win the war if they pursued a strategy of attrition.
-In other words, the PAVN/VC would have to fight on for as long as possible, until the United States recognized that the war was unwinnable and would disengage from the conflict in Vietnam.
-To achieve that objective at the tactical level, Tra argued that PAVN and VC forces would have to destroy American military units, and cause as many casualties as possible until they got tired and left.
-Indeed, towards mid-1967 Thanh, who had the VC 7th and 9th Division at his disposal, was out to do just that.
-In June, U.S. military forces in III Corps began to detect the build-up of VC troops in northern Phước Vĩnh located in War Zone D. To stop a major enemy attack on Phước Vĩnh, Major General John H. Hay—commander of the 1st Infantry Division launched Operation Billings with the objective of trapping three VC battalions in War Zone D. On June 26, Operation Billings concluded, the Americans killed 347 VC and captured one, at a cost of 57 U.S. dead and 197 wounded.
+Despite these unfavorable developments, PAVN General Trần Văn Trà believed North Vietnam could still win the war if they pursued a strategy of attrition.
+The PAVN/VC would have to fight on for as long as possible until the United States recognized the war was unwinnable and disengage from the conflict in Vietnam.
+To achieve that objective at the tactical level, Tra believed PAVN and VC forces would have to destroy American military units and cause as many casualties as possible.
+Towards mid-1967 Thanh, who had the VC 7th and 9th Division at his disposal, began executing this plan.
+In June, U.S. military forces in III Corps detected the build-up of VC troops in northern Phước Vĩnh in War Zone D. To prevent a major enemy attack on Phước Vĩnh, Major general John H. Hay, commander of the 1st Infantry Division, launched Operation Billings with the objective of trapping three VC battalions in War Zone D. On 26 June Operation Billings concluded.
+The Americans had killed 347 VC and captured one, at a cost of 57 U.S. dead and 197 wounded.